greenhas/spg_website/content/Communities/books-i-want-to-reread-after-election-day.md

 * *Superman Smashes the Klan*, by Gene Luen Yang, because it's unapologetically pro-immigrant and anti-racism (and implicitly argues that churches should be, too)
 * *Practical Anarchism: A Guide for Daily Life*, by Scott Branson, because it advocates for solving problems of care and support on our own when it's clear that the government won't do it for us
 * *The Kingdom of God is Within You*, by Leo Tolstoy, because it argues for loyalty to all of humanity over loyalty to any country
+* the *March* trilogy, by John Lewis, because reading it the first time made me realize that I might well have been a "surely it's not *that* bad" bystander during the Civil Rights movement, and I refuse to be that guy over the next four years

 There are, of course, a number of books that I want to read for the first time in response to last night, and I probably need to prioritize those for a number of reasons.
 If I can find the time, though, these are the ones I want to come back to.